aorthey/irreducible-curvature-projection/README.md

 An example trajectory can be found in data/spheretraj.txt, which contains a list of discrete x,y,z positions of a spherical root link, together with its radius and its curvature.

-    python test-reduce-simple-curve.py
-    python test-visualize-simple-curve.py

-## Projection from given file

-A simple trajectory is described in data/spheretraj.txt; To visualize the sublinks along the trajectory
+To visualize the sublinks along the trajectory

     python scripts/projection_visualizer.py data/spheretraj.txt